JANE Kinney MEYERS: BOARD CHAIRMAN

-President, Lubuto Library Partners, Washington DC
+President, Lubuto Library Partners

-Jane Meyers is a professional librarian with nearly 35 years of experience working with and living in Africa.
+Jane Meyers is a professional librarian with over 35 years of experience working with and living in Africa.
 She lived in Malawi for nearly four years in the mid-1980’s on a World Bank project, developing a network of research libraries for the country’s Ministry of Agriculture and pioneering CD-ROM applications for Africa.
 Ten years later she returned to neighboring Zambia, where she became increasingly involved with services to street children offered by the Fountain of Hope, a drop-in shelter in Lusaka.
 She established a reading program, served on the Board, raised funds, and created a library for the children, among her many contributions to the center.
 On her return to the U.S. in 2001, she developed the concept, approach and organization of Lubuto Library Partners.
 Most of Jane’s professional career has been involved with libraries in international development, particularly in the agricultural sector.
 She worked in that capacity at the World Bank and the U.S. National Agricultural Library, for USAID, and as a consultant to a number of international organizations.
 Jane has a B.A. from the University of Arizona with highest distinction and a M.L.S. from the University of Maryland.

-Principal, Anne Caputo Consulting LLC, Alexandria, VA
+Principal, Anne Caputo Consulting LLC

 Anne Caputo is Principal of Anne Caputo Consulting LLC.
 Previously she served as Executive Director of Dow Jones' Learning & Information Professional Programs, where she was responsible for the planning and development of learning initiatives for Dow Jones Content Technology Solutions group.
 She has also worked in various positions with The Dialog Corporation, most recently as Director of Dialog's Quantum information professional program and the Classroom Instruction Program.
 Anne is a longtime leader of the Special Libraries Association, serving as its President in 2009-2010.
 Additionally, she is an adjunct faculty member at the University of Maryland, College of Library and Information Services, and a member of the distance education faculty for the University of Tennessee, School of Information Sciences.
 A history graduate of Lewis and Clark College in Portland, Oregon, Anne holds advanced degrees in architectural history from the University of Oregon and in library and information science from San Jose State University in San Jose, California.